 Here are some tips to help you track your progress and make you aware of any areas for improvement:

-Two ways you can measure weight loss and muscle gains
+Two ways you can measure weight loss:

 Measure yourself weekly.
 Use a measuring tape to ensure it doesn’t stretch.
 These measurements will help you determine if you are losing fat and gaining muscle.
 Start with your waist directly across your belly button; then, measure your neck at the fullest part – men should measure directly on your Adam’s apple.